fians/ce/README.md

-# cocoa
+# CE

-Cocoa is minimalist web framework designed to be fast and extensible.
+CE is minimalist web framework designed to be fast and extensible.